 with Bad Eyesight".

-has great field guides for birds
+have nice field guides for

 want to go birding in the Bay